 Temples, temples and more temples.
-But there is more to this town in northern Laos than that.
+Still, there is more to the town Luang Prabang in northern Laos than that.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.